 Wine rated (2015 guide) 17/20 (Great wine)

-Rated estate (2019 guide) 2 stars (These very large estates, often blessed with fabulous terroirs, are must-haves which, thanks to their consistency and the excellence of their production, deserve a place in the cellars of discerning wine lovers).
+Rated estate (2019 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)

-The 2010 remains dense and full-bodied, but also mellow.
-It is a very harmonious wine that still needs time.
+The 2010 vintage remains dense and full-bodied, yet also smooth.
+It is a very harmonious wine that still needs time to develop.

 About the estate:

-The Delon family, owners of the illustrious Château Léoville Las Cases in Saint-Julien and Château Potensac in Médoc, purchased this large estate in 1997 and made every effort to restore it to the highest quality.
-They undertook major work, reaching a new milestone in 1999 with the expansion of the vineyard through the purchase of half of the former Château Certan Giraud (the other half belonging to Jean-Pierre Moueix, under the name Hosanna).
-The wines produced here have a classic style; they are often a little harsh and austere when young, but they develop remarkably well.
-The quality of the wines continues to improve thanks to radical selection (generally only 30 to 40% of production goes into the grand vin).
-The latest vintages are all recommendable, more accessible in their youth without losing any of their depth or class.
-With prices remaining reasonable, these are very good buys for lovers of pure, distinguished wines.
+The Delon family, owners of the renowned Château Léoville Las Cases in Saint-Julien and Château Potensac in the Médoc, acquired this large estate in 1997 and spared no effort to restore it to its former glory.
+They undertook major renovations, reaching a new milestone in 1999 with the expansion of the vineyard through the purchase of half of the former Château Certan Giraud (the other half belonging to the Jean-Pierre Moueix estate, under the name Hosanna).
+The wines produced here display a classic character; they often appear somewhat austere and strict in their youth, but they age remarkably well.
+The quality of the wines continues to improve thanks to a rigorous selection process (generally only 30 to 40% of the production makes it into the grand vin).
+The most recent vintages are all highly recommended, more approachable in their youth without losing any of their depth or class.
+With prices remaining reasonable, these are excellent buys for lovers of pure, distinguished wines.

 Wine Enthusiast